cognitedata/cdf-sdk-java-examples/README.md

 - Java 17 SDK: [https://adoptium.net/](https://adoptium.net/)
 - Maven: [https://maven.apache.org/download.cgi](https://maven.apache.org/download.cgi)
 - Skaffold: [https://github.com/GoogleContainerTools/skaffold/releases](https://github.com/GoogleContainerTools/skaffold/releases)
-- Local K8s with kubectl
+- Local K8s with kubectl (Docker Desktop, Minikube, etc.)

 Make sure your kube context points to the K8s cluster that you want to run the container on.
 For example, if you have Docker desktop installed, you should see something like the following: